 Hairlessness in the American Hairless Terrier arises from a mutation in the SGK3 gene.
-Dogs with the ND genotype are likely to be hairless while dogs with the NN genotype are likely to have a normal coat.
+Dogs with the DD result are likely to be hairless.
+Dogs with the ND genotype will have a normal coat, but can pass the D variant on to their offspring.